broadinstitute/ega_submissions/README.md

 OLD: us-east1-docker.pkg.dev/sc-ega-submissions/ega-submission-scripts/python-scripts:0.0.1-1708546220
 NEW: us-east1-docker.pkg.dev/sc-ega-submissions/ega-submission-scripts/python-scripts:0.0.1-1709154068
 ```
 Once you've made this change, push the changed to the GitHub repository.
-See [Workflow Updates](#workflow-updates) for how to implement changes in WDl files.
+See [Workflow Updates](#workflow-updates) for how to implement changes in WDL files.

 ### Workflow Updates
 Making any changes inside the workflows directory (i.e. to any WDL files) is straightforward.
 Simply push your changes to the GitHub repository.
 Since we are using GitHub Apps, these changes will be automatically loaded into Terra.
 If you'd like to test a feature branch, select your feature branch when running the workflow in Terra (see screenshot below).
 Alternatively, if you've merged your changes into `main`, ensure that `main` is selected as the branch (this should be the default branch).

+---
 ![Updating version in Terra](images/workspace_info.png)

+---

 ## Running an EGA Submission end-to-end